lemmy/ConcurrentSCC/README.md

 - To run the project: `make run GRAPH=<graph> THREADS=<#threads> INIT=<initNodes>`
 - To clean the project: `make clean`

 Note that `<graph>` is provided in an edge list representation. `<initNodes>` is the list of initial nodes from where DFS will start.
+This list should ensure that entire graph can be explored.
 Use `divineParser/augment` to make the nodes contiguous integers (starting from 1) if they are not already.

 Implementation
 ==============